lhope/cl-czmq/README.md

 require functions with a specific signature.
 Use `def-zloop-fn` to create these functions.

 Additionally, if you want to pass a lisp object to `zloop-poller` or `zloop-timer`, you need to bind it using `with-zloop-args` or `with-zloop`.
 This creates a specially crafted c-pointer which `def-zloop-fn` interprets correctly.

+The above way of calling zloop is complicated and probably unworkable.
+The solution for this is probably to implement zloop in lisp using the other zcmq primitives.
+This is a major TODO item.

 ## Dependencies ##